COURSES OF STUDY INVOLVING ATHLETIC TRAINING:

 AT 444 AT Techniques V (2)

 Lecture and laboratory course which covers the assessment of typical head, face, thorax and abdominal injuries in athletic training.
 Specific instruction in history, observation, palpation, range of motion assessment, stability and special testing, neurovascular assessment and postural analysis.
-Requires a minimum of 200 hours of clinical experience in an Athletic Training Facility.
+Resume writing and mock interviews will be conducted.
+Requires a minimum of 200 hours of clinical experience.
 Prerequisite: AT 339.

 AT 445 Contemporary Dimensions of Athletic Training (3)